 The American College Health Association, the Center for Disease Control, and the Advisory Committee on Immunization Practices have developed a list of recommended vaccines for all college student.
 To see which vaccines are recommended for you see ACHA Recommended Vaccines for College Students.

-How to submit your records:
+How to submit your MMR and other vaccine records:

 Contact the Immunizations Office